DenisBuserski/Small-projects/README.md

 ### Print number from 1 to 100
 How to print the numbers from 1 to 100 without using any numbers.
-You can check my siple solution [here](https://github.com/DenisBuserski/Small-Programs/blob/main/programs/Print-numbers-from-1-to-100.txt)
+You can check my simple solution [here](https://github.com/DenisBuserski/Small-Programs/blob/main/programs/Print-numbers-from-1-to-100.txt)

 ##